BenjaminTappnad/bolt-bootstrap-colorpicker/README.md

 Bootstrap colorpicker
 ======================

-A replacement for the colorpicker extension https://github.com/SahAssar/bolt-bootstrap-colorpicker to create varchar field instead of longtext, so you define default color value
+A replacement for the colorpicker extension https://github.com/SahAssar/bolt-bootstrap-colorpicker to create varchar field instead of longtext, so you can define default color value

 Field Usage